Summary of Radio Equipment Directive (RED)

 Applus+ Notified Body Services for RED

-Applus Laboratories is an accredited Notified Body for the Radio Equipment Directive, (NB number 0370), including the new cybersecurity requirements that took into effect from February 1, 2022 and will be mandatory from August 1, 2024.
+Applus Laboratories is an accredited Notified Body for the Radio Equipment Directive, (NB number 0370), including the new cybersecurity requirements that took into effect from February 1, 2022, and will be mandatory from August 1, 2025 (the EU extended the transition period 12 months on July 2023).

 - For Modules B+C, Applus+ Laboratories evaluates the Technical File and issues an EU Type Examination Certificate for the evaluated product.